Gender Pay Gap

 What Is Gender Pay Gap Reporting?

-Under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 all organisations with more than 250 employees are required to publish certain information on pay and gender, to improve transparency of differences in pay between men and women, and ultimately to eradicate gender inequality in society.
+Under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 (the ‘Regulations’), all organisations with more than 250 employees are required to publish certain information on pay and gender, to improve the transparency of differences in pay between men and women, and ultimately to eradicate gender inequality in society.

-We recognise that the industries we operate in are unbalanced and attract greater numbers of male than female candidates.
-Although we are committed to impartial recruitment processes, and continue to implement training, wellbeing programmes and flexible benefit schemes which attract candidates of both genders, there remains more that both AFI and our industry can do.
+We recognise that the markets in which AFI operates can often attract greater numbers of male than female employees.
+Although we are committed to impartial recruitment processes, and we continue to implement training programmes and flexible benefit and wellbeing schemes which attract both male and female employees, there is still more that both AFI and our industry can do.

-We will continue to publish our gender pay figures annually but, more importantly, we will continue to seek further opportunities, both from our own actions and from collaborations within our industry, to increase diversity and inclusivity across the business.
+We will continue to publish our gender pay figures annually but, more importantly, we will continue to seek out opportunities to increase diversity across our workforce.

 AFI’s Gender Pay Summary